Intent, Implementation and Impact Statement

 Subject: Modern Foreign Languages (MFL)

-At Arden we are committed to ensuring our MFL teaching provides the foundation for learning further languages, as well as the means to access international opportunities for study and work later in life.
+At Arden we recognise that competence in another language enables children to interpret, create and exchange meaning within and across cultures.
+We are committed to ensuring our MFL teaching provides the foundation for learning further languages, as well as the means to access international opportunities for study and work later in life.
 The teaching of Spanish in KS2 provides an appropriate balance of spoken and written language.

 Our children learn through active participation in actions, rhymes, stories, song, grammar focus, video clips, sentence structure, dictionary work, book making and many more creative ways to extend, embed and combine language skills.

 Community : We have connections with local senior schools to help promote the continuation of learning languages from older students which also helps with the transition to Secondary Schools.

 Aspiration: Learning Spanish at Arden encourages the children to be inspired to learn about other countries and their languages.
 It encourages them to develop their knowledge of where different languages are spoken in the world, including the range of home languages spoken by families of the school.

 Learning Spanish develops an understanding of culture and history, both in relation to children individually, as well as ethnicities from across the world.
 The children have an understanding of how to further develop skills less known to them, should they ever develop an interest in their lives.

 Through having a native speaker teaching Spanish at Arden encourages and raises attainment and enthusiasm of the language.

 · Assessed against the learning objectives set out for each topic learnt.